Bridge Loans in Texas: How to Unlock Home Equity to Buy Before You Sell

 What is a bridge loan, in simple words?

-A bridge loan for a real estate transaction is a short-term loan that enables homeowners to purchase a new home before their current home sells.
+A bridge loan is a short-term loan used in real estate transactions, enabling homeowners to purchase a new home before their current house sells.
 Also called a swing loan or bridging loan, it allows a homeowner to leverage the equity in the home they’re selling to provide the funds for a down payment and closing costs on their new house.

-Although they are often more expensive than a traditional mortgage, a bridge loan can hasten the process with added convenience.
-According to the National Association of Realtors, 38% of home buyers have relied on a bridge loan to see them through to their next abode.
+Although it’s often more expensive than a traditional mortgage, a bridge loan can hasten the process with added convenience.
+According to the National Association of Realtors, 53% of repeat buyers finance their next home purchase using proceeds from their previous sale.
+With a bridge loan, you can buy your next home without waiting for the current one to sell.

 How does a bridge loan work in Texas?

-If a Texas buyer has found “the” house before selling their current home, using the equity accrued in the existing home to cover the down payment and closing costs can be a good option to avoid letting that dream house slip away.
+If a Texas buyer has found “the” house before selling their current home, using the equity accrued in the existing home to cover the down payment and closing costs can be an excellent option to avoid letting that dream house slip away.

-Because they’re short-term and because of the risk factor involved in selling your current home, interest rates are generally higher with them than with a mortgage.
+Because of their short-term nature and the risks involved in selling your current home, interest rates are generally higher with them than with a mortgage.
 But there are similarities.
-For example, you may have to pay an origination fee, and you might be able to use the same lender who is servicing your new mortgage, although not all traditional lenders offer bridge loans.
+For example, you may have to pay an origination fee, and you might be able to use the same lender servicing your new mortgage, although not all traditional lenders offer bridge loans.

 That lender may calculate your debt-to-income ratio (DTI) to qualify you for a bridge loan.
 This DTI could include your current mortgage payment, the mortgage payment on the new home if it’s not under contract with a buyer, and the interest-only payment on the bridge loan.